 Campers will have opportunities to visit Duryea Farm of the Fellowship Community, located on our large campus.
-This is a real working farm with cows, the only one remaining in Rockland County.
-Campers will tour the farm, say hello to the cows, sheep and chickens, visit (and smell!) the hayloft, see where milk is processed, check out the rows of biodynamic vegetables and help the farmers with harvesting or other farm chores.
+This is a real working farm with cows, the only remaining dairy farm in Rockland County.
+Campers will tour the farm, say hello to the cows, sheep and chickens, visit (and smell!) the hayloft, see where milk is processed, check out the rows of biodynamic vegetables and help the farmers with harvesting or other farm tasks.

 With beautiful instruments and highly skilled instructors, campers learn drumming and dancing techniques and rhythms from various regions of Africa.
 Campers start out with the basics and by the end of the summer are able to perform complex sequences!